vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### Founding Team
-The team (according to Linkedin) now has over [50 employees working on Axelar](https://www.linkedin.com/company/axelarnetwork/) and is the brain child of Sergey Gorbunov and Georgios Vlachos.
+The team (according to Linkedin) now has over [50 employees working on Axelar](https://www.linkedin.com/company/axelarnetwork/) and is the brainchild of Sergey Gorbunov and Georgios Vlachos.

-[Sergey Gorbunov](https://www.linkedin.com/in/sergegorbunov/details/experience/) is a co-founder of Axelar Network and an assistant professor at the University of Waterloo, where he conducts research on cryptography and blockchain technology.
+[Sergey Gorbunov](https://www.linkedin.com/in/sergegorbunov/details/experience/) is a co-founder of Axelar Network and an assistant professor at the University of Waterloo, where he researches cryptography and blockchain technology.
 Prior to founding Axelar, Sergey was part of the founding team at Algorand, leading the cryptography group.
 He has also spent time at IBM T.J.
 Watson Research Centre.
 Sergey has a strong academic background in computer science and extensive experience in the blockchain and cryptography industries.

 [Georgios Vlachos](https://www.linkedin.com/in/georgiosvlachos/) is a co-founder of Axelar Network.
 Prior to founding Axelar, he served as the Head of Mathematics at Algorand.
-Georgios holds a Master's degree in Computer Science from MIT where he conducted research on machine learning and data mining.
+Georgios holds a Master's degree in Computer Science from MIT where he researched machine learning and data mining.
 Georgios has a strong background in mathematics and computer science, with a particular focus on algorithms and cryptography.

 ### Brief Project History

 Several significant events have shaped Axelar's trajectory and contributed to its success:

-* **06/2020**: [Axelar Inc.](https://opencorporates.com/companies/ca/12136040) was incorpoated in Canada by Sergey Gorbunov and Georgios Vlachos.
+* **06/2020**: [Axelar Inc.](https://opencorporates.com/companies/ca/12136040) was incorporated in Canada by Sergey Gorbunov and Georgios Vlachos.
 * **11/2020**: [$3.75M Raise](https://www.coindesk.com/tech/2020/11/13/algorand-linked-axelar-raises-375m-in-seed-funding-to-help-blockchains-communicate/) in a Seed Round from 11 investors, the funding round included participation from Binance X, DCVC (Data Collective), Lemniscap, Divergence Ventures, Waikit Lau, and Naval Ravikant.
 * **06/2021**: Axelar raised [$25 million in a Series A funding round](https://www.coindesk.com/markets/2021/07/15/axelar-raises-25m-in-series-a-fundraising-led-by-polychain-capital) led by Polychain Capital, with participation from Blockchain Capital, Divergence Ventures, and others.
-* **11/2021**: Axelar Network raised an [undisclosed amount of funding in a stratgic round](https://axelar.network/blog/axelar-announces-strategic-investment-from-crypto-com-capital) from 6 investors in a Venture Round, with Crypto.com Capital as the lead investor.
+* **11/2021**: Axelar Network raised an [undisclosed amount of funding in a strategic round](https://axelar.network/blog/axelar-announces-strategic-investment-from-crypto-com-capital) from 6 investors in a Venture Round, with Crypto.com Capital as the lead investor.
 * **02/2022**: Axelar released its cross-chain communication protocol suite, tools, and APIs to the public.
-It also raised [$35 million in a Series B funding](https://www.coindesk.com/business/2022/02/15/blockchain-interoperability-network-axelar-raises-25m-at-1b-valuation/) round led by Polychain and Dragonfly Capital.
-Additional investors include Binance, Coinbase Ventures, DCVC, Divergence Ventures, Galaxy, Lemniscap and North Island Ventures.
+It also raised [$35 million in Series B funding](https://www.coindesk.com/business/2022/02/15/blockchain-interoperability-network-axelar-raises-25m-at-1b-valuation/) round led by Polychain and Dragonfly Capital.
+Additional investors include Binance, Coinbase Ventures, DCVC, Divergence Ventures, Galaxy, Lemniscap, and North Island Ventures.
 The funding round values the company at $1 billion, making it a unicorn.
 * **03/2023**: Launch of [Axelar Virtual Machine](https://www.coindesk.com/tech/2023/02/27/axelar-introduces-virtual-machine-for-developers-building-cross-chain-crypto-apps/), which enables developers to build dApps once and run them on all chains, including EVM, Cairo VM, Cosmos, and other ecosystems.